BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 ### Public Policies

 As we know, each model should be protected by a policy.
-The policy that corresponds to a public repository should also allow nullable authenticated user:
+The policy that corresponds to a public repository should also allow a nullable authenticated user:

 ```php
 // ie: PostPolicy